 After you purchase your survival backpack, make sure that you also create an execution plan and always remember to not procrastinate on putting supplies in the pack.
 You may never know when you may need it.

-Here are some more beneficial resources to help you with your preparedness:
+Here are some more beneficial resources to help you with your emergency preparedness:

 - 4 Essentials for Choosing the Perfect Bug Out Location

 - Bug Out Bag Organization 101 (Tips & Tricks)